amoghskulkarni/Projects/C++/README.md

 # C++ Projects

-This directory is a collection of C++ Projects and samples
+This directory is a collection of C++ projects and samples